webplatform/docs/apis/file/FileReader/abort/index.md

 |Examples=
 }}
 {{Notes_Section
-|Notes=The '''abort''' method is used to interrupt an asynchronous  read operation that is in progress on an onloadend event, sets the state of the readyState property of the FileReader to <code>DONE</code>, and sets [[apis/file/properties/result|result]] property to <code>null</code>.
+|Notes=The '''abort''' method is used to interrupt an asynchronous  read operation that is in progress on an onloadend event, sets the state of the readyState property of the FileReader to <code>DONE</code>, and sets result property to <code>null</code>.
 }}
 {{Related_Specifications_Section
 |Specifications={{Related Specification